Satisfactory-Clips-Archive/video-clip-notes/docs/FAQ.md

 </details>

 <details>
-<summary>This question may have been asked previously at least 7 other times, as recently as January 2021 and as early as August 2020.</summary>
+<summary>This question may have been asked previously at least 8 other times, as recently as January 2021 and as early as February 2019.</summary>

 * [January 19th, 2021 Livestream Q&A: If the community made a Snow Biome, would you add that?](./transcriptions/yt-I8rWTBGdGio.md) [https://www.youtube.com/watch?v=I8rWTBGdGio](https://www.youtube.com/watch?v=I8rWTBGdGio)
 * [January 19th, 2021 Livestream Q&A: Can we please get a Snow Biome?](./transcriptions/yt-QHVdhswD13w.md) [https://www.youtube.com/watch?v=QHVdhswD13w](https://www.youtube.com/watch?v=QHVdhswD13w)